FAMILY-OFFICE

 Chief Investment Officer (CIO) Recruitment Agency

-When should you hire a CIO in a family office?
+When to hire a CIO in a family office

 Hire when the office needs one point of accountability for the investment system, not just selecting managers or placing trades.